 The OER Task Force formed to provide textbooks for students as inexpensively as possible, and no more than $50 a book.
-The task force meets the second Friday of the month from 1 to 2 p.m. in Building 3, Room 254.
-Contact us for help finding resources for your courses here: https://tinyurl.com/CAN-TAT-Consultation
+Usually, the task force meets the second Friday of the month from 1 to 2 p.m. in Building 3, Room 254.
+For Fall 2020, contact Sarah Harmon, email@example.com, for the Zoom meeting link.
+Find resources for your courses here: https://tinyurl.com/CAN-TAT-Consultation

 In January and February 2019 a survey on students' attitudes towards textbook costs was sent out via email.
 Read the results from 261 respondents by downloading the file below.

 Faculty colleagues in the California Community Colleges, the California State University, and the University of California reviewed over one hundred free and open electronic textbooks in art, business, education, humanities, math and statistics, science and technology, and social science.
 The California OER Council developed the evaluation rubric faculty reviewers used.
 Each textbook was reviewed by a member of community college faculty as well as CSU and UC faculty.

 - This is a type of textbook or other course material that is open source and meant to educational purposes.
 Frequently they are copyrighted via Creative Commons.

 - ZTC: Zero Textbook Cost